Domestic Violence Attorney Vancouver, WA

 The average citizen believes that if a fight occurs between family or household members that simply calling the police will result in the police calming things down and mediating between the parties.
 Unfortunately, under RCW 10.99.030 (6)(a) if a law enforcement officer has probable cause to believe that someone was essentially the wrongdoer in this situation, they have to arrest the person and take them to jail.
 And that person will be held in jail until they see a judge, which could be over two days from the arrest point if they were arrested on a Friday night.
 The small family squabble has just exploded into a serious criminal matter with significant potential consequences.

 Domestic Violence offenses by law have harsher collateral consequences than the same non-domestic violence offenses.
 If charged with a domestic violence offense, the court can issue a no-contact order until the case is concluded, and if convicted of a domestic violence offense can issue a no contact order which can last for years.
 As a result, a momentary mistake can literally result in not seeing your loved one for months or even years.
 In addition, typically the courts will require people sentenced for Domestic Violence offenses to take a yearlong Domestic Violence classes that costs hundreds of dollars.
 Furthermore, if you are convicted of an eligible misdemeanor offense that can be vacated, by virtue of the fact that the situation involved family or household members, the law requires that more time go by to remove it from your record than if the offense did not involve family or household members.
 Consequently, there are a number of difficult life-affecting consequences that can happen to you if convicted of a Domestic Violence offense.
 You need a strong advocate who will fight for your rights.

-Schedule an appointment with me for a no-cost evaluation of your case.
+Schedule an appointment with a Domestic Violence Attorney for a no-cost evaluation of your case.
 We’ll talk about the facts of your case, your options for resolution, and figure out how best to put you in the best position possible.

 Comments are closed.